nntrn/bookstand/docs/_annotations/becoming-wild.md

 modified: 2023-08-05T23:16:42Z
 tags: "nature"
 slug: becoming-wild
+description: "Book annotations for Becoming Wild by Carl Safina"
 ---

 *  WE SEEK A CLASSIC sea monster: the sperm whale, the archetypal whale of human imagination, Jonah-slurping Leviathan of the Bible, catastrophic smasher of the ship Essex, Ahab-maddening table-turning star quarry of Moby-Dick.
 In myth, real life, and fiction, this is the whale that looms largest in our psyches.